FORTH-ModelBasedTracker/wacv_docker/README.md

-# Dockerfile for the WACV18 paper
+# Dockerfile for WACV18: Monocular 3D hand tracking in the wild

 WACV18: Using a single RGB frame for real time 3D hand pose estimation in the wild

 ## Docker+GPU 101

-This is a short step-by-step intro to install docker-ce and nvidia-docker on a workstation (or cloud server).
-Ubuntu OS and properly installed NVIDIA GPU (drivers etc) is asssumed.
+This is a short step-by-step intro to install _docker-ce_ and _nvidia-docker_ on a workstation (or cloud server).
+The first is the community edition (ce) of docker and the later is the nvidia backed project that brings GPU support to docker containers.

+**Note:** Ubuntu OS and a properly installed NVIDIA GPU (drivers etc) is asssumed.
-Note: Docker has very good [documentation](https://docs.docker.com/) and community.
+**Note:** Docker has very good [documentation](https://docs.docker.com/) and community.
 Check the docs for more details on Dockerfiles, the docker container registry, docker images and docker containers.

 ### Installation